jack-debug/random-file-deleter/README.md

 # random-file-deleter
 random-file-deleter is a file deleter that deletes 10 random files every time you run it.
 If your tight on storage space, this is the tool for you!
+DISCLAIMER: THIS ONLY WORKS FOR WINDOWS RIGHT NOW
 ## How to use
 1. Download this repository
 2. Install python3 on your computer